oliviermbida/docker-to-vms/README.md

 One skill a DevOps Engineer should definately have or learn is that of Build tools or systems for common programming languages.
 Choose a language and learn the build tools very well as they teach you the foundations of what libraries are needed to run the binaries inside your docker containers.

+With the `hello` example a better `optimization` could be a `static library`

+`gcc -o hello hello.c -static`

+If this `hello` program was for example targeted for an embedded platform and glibc is too large, it makes sense to use a smaller static library.
+This could reduce the image size to 2MB or less.

 # Other useful docker commands

 You can start by extracting any docker container filesystem